-By now you should have an idea of at least one of your clients pain points.
-For my online health and wellness coaches it is expanding their reach on a global level.
-Most if not all of my clients struggle with being seen in the saturated market also known as the internet.
+By now, you should have an idea of at least one of your client’s pain points.
+For my online health and wellness coaches, it is expanding their reach on a global level.
+Most, if not all, of my clients struggle with being seen in the saturated market, also known as the internet.
 That is where I come in.
-They have told me where it hurts and my job is to find out how we can help relieve that pain.
-This is a low level commitment offer.
-For example, one of my clients offers week long challenges for under $40 that touch on one of her clients pain points.
+They have told me where it hurts, and my job is to find out how we can help relieve that pain.
+This is a low-level commitment offer.
+For example, one of my clients offers week-long challenges for under $40 that touches on one of her client’s pain points.
 The goal is to let your potential clients see what it is like to work with you.
-Remember it is almost always easier to resale to a continuing client than it is to sell to a potential client.
+Remember, it is almost always more accessible to resale to a continuing client than it is to sell to a potential client.

 Map Out Where You Want To Go

 You can have more than one steak dinner offer.
-Just like in real life you are going to want to go on more than one date before you move in together and start naming your unborn kids.
-I advise my clients to write down those twelve pain points that the majority of their clients suffer with.
-From there not only do you have talking points for every month of the year on your social media platforms, but you can also have a freebie and challenge offer to tie into each month too!
-It is another great way to let your clients know you are listening to their concerns and you are providing them with more ways to work with you while getting to know you a little better.
+Just like in real life, you are going to want to go on more than one date before you move in together and start naming your unborn kids.
+I advise my clients to write down those twelve pain points that the majority of their clients suffer from.
+From there, not only do you have talking points for every month of the year on your social media platforms, but you can also have a freebie and challenge offer to tie into each month too!
+It is another excellent way to let your clients know you are listening to their concerns, and you are providing them with more ways to work with you while getting to know you a little better.

 Make A Change

-If you are tired of getting off phone calls with potential clients and feeling like they went amazing, only to never hear from them again.
+Suppose you are tired of getting off phone calls with potential clients and feeling like they went terrific, only to never hear from them again.
 You need to change the way you are interacting with your clients.
-I know first hand just how off putting it can be to have someone try selling you something right off the bat.
-We get more telemarketers than I ever thought possible and I know that the moment they start pitching I am already hanging up.
+I know first hand just how off-putting it can be to have someone try selling you something right off the bat.
+We get more telemarketers than I ever thought possible, and I know that the moment they start pitching, I am already hanging up.
 I have also seen just how much traffic you can get when you let people come to you and build a relationship with them.
-Let’s face it, the people and companies that generate the most sales are the ones people know and trust.
-How are you actively working to build either?
+Let’s face it; the people and companies that generate the most sales are the ones people know and trust.
+How are you actively working to build, either?
 Let me show you how to do just that.

 Are You Ready To Be An Influencer?